 Sponsorships can benefit your startup in terms of brand awareness and recognition.
 If you are getting sponsored by a reputable brand within your industry, your company’s name will be directly associated with the organization that you’re collaborating with.
 Perceive it as a relevant union that benefits both you and the sponsor.Exclusivity

-If you manage to negotiate an exclusive deal with your sponsor, you’ll be able to create a win-win situation that generates positive recognition, demand, and excitement in terms of deals and sales.Flexibility
+Manage to negotiate an exclusive deal with your sponsor.
+You'll be able to create a win-win situation that generates positive recognition, demand, and excitement in terms of deals and sales.Flexibility

-Landing a sponsorship deal for your startup will presume certain terms and conditions that both you and your sponsor must respect.
-Some entrepreneurs believe that sponsorships are actually diminishing flexibility, though it’s all a matter of perspective.
+Landing a sponsorship deal for your startup will presume specific terms and conditions that both you and your sponsor must respect.
+Some entrepreneurs believe sponsorships diminish flexibility, though it's all a matter of perspective.
 When you have a solid budget that allows you to experiment with all sorts of branding and marketing strategiesThe CONs of Sponsorships

-When it comes to startup sponsorships, the absence of standardization might generate problems for both your business and the sponsor.
-First of all, the lack of organization might put you in conflict with the sponsor due to ineffective communication.
+Regarding startup sponsorships, there needs to be more standardization for your business and the sponsor.
+First, the lack of organization might put you in conflict with the sponsor due to ineffective communication.
 Secondly, if the expectations are different, you will encounter issues at one point or another.No guaranteed returns

-When you include sponsorships in your startup plan, you can’t objectively predict your returns.
+You can't objectively predict your returns when you include sponsorships in your startup plan.
 For that reason, it is critically important to ensure that your collaboration provides as many perks as possible.Research, Research, Research

-Now that we’ve covered the PROs and CONs, we’re ready to move on to the practical stuff.
-The first and most important step when it comes to getting sponsorship for your startup is research.Determine the Target Audience
+Now that we've covered the PROs and CONs, we're ready to move on to the practical stuff.
+The first and most crucial step in getting sponsorship for your startup is research.Determine the Target Audience

 Step one is simple.
-Just like you’ve defined your brand’s target audience (future customers), you need to repeat the same process and seek the proper sponsors for your business.Begin by identifying brands and companies within your community and niche.
-Ensure that the companies that you’re searching for are reputable and solid.
-At the same time, you’ll want to keep in mind that there should be a close link between your startup and the values and culture of the companies that you’re going to approach.
+Just like you've defined your brand's target audience (future customers), you need to repeat the same process and seek the proper sponsors for your business.Begin by identifying brands and companies within your community and niche.
+Ensure that the companies that you're searching for are reputable and solid.
+At the same time, keep in mind that there should be a close link between your startup and the values and culture of the companies you will approach.
 Here are some ideas:

 - Local corporations